wilson-ye-chen/stein_thinning_matlab/README.md

 the `sclmed` heuristic.
-Alternatively, the user can choose to specify which heuristic to use for computing the preconditioning matrix by setting the option string to either `med`,  `sclmed`, `smpcov`, `bayesian`, or `avehess`.
-For example, the default setting corresponds
+Alternatively, the user can choose to specify which heuristic to use for computing the preconditioning matrix by setting the option string to either `med`,  `sclmed`, `smpcov`, or `bayesian`.
+For example, the default setting corresponds to:
-to:
 ```matlab
 idx = thin(smpl, grad, 40, 'sclmed')
 ```